 On October 22, 2020, a public hearing notice was sent to the applicant and mailed to all owners and occupants of the property located directly adjacent to and directly across the street from the subject site (Attachment 6).
-As of the writing of this report, no comments have been received.
+Further, the hearing item was continued to a day certain, therefore not further noticing was required.